Complete GST Registration Via Authentication of Aadhaar for a New User

 Obligatory cases of other authentication during GST registration

 Under the CGST Act (section 25 6C), Aadhaar authentication is essential for the mentioned individuals.
-Especially under Rule 8 of this particular act, one can be qualified for GST enrolment in the following situations.
+Especially under Rule 8 of this particular act, one can be qualified for GST enrollment in the following situations.

 • Has to be an authorized signatory of all kinds